 Under this program, you may be eligible for a free lead service line replacement all the way from the water main into your home plus installation of a water meter to save money on your water bills if:

 Call 311 or sign up on chicagowaterquality.org to request a free test for lead.

 Submit application documenting household income and home ownership.

 Once approved for a free service line, meet with the City-provided Contractor to learn about how the work will done and then agree to the work.

 The City-provided Contractor will complete the LSLR.
 A City Inspector will review the installation, and Water Management Staff will complete the tap into the water main and install the meter.
 Flush your water per instructions.
 Using filters that are NSF-certified to remove lead is recommended for the first three months after any construction work.

 If you are interested in this program but have not already had your water tested, request a free water test kit here.

-This program is expected to launch in late November, so check back soon!
+This program is expected to launch in March 2021, so check back soon!